BIRD OF THE WEEK:

 HABITAT: Breeds in coniferous forests.
 Winters at forest edges and clearings with tall trees or snags.

-The Olive-sided Flycatcher's distinctive song is a sharply whistled, “Quick, three BEERS!”
+The Olive-sided Flycatcher has a distinctive song: a sharply whistled, “Quick, three BEERS!”
 With its dark back and streaked sides that contrast with a white throat, chest and belly, the bird looks as though it's wearing a vest.

 Since the Olive-sided Flycatcher prefers openings and edges, it responds favorably to some logging and fires if sufficient snags and residual trees are left to provide nesting and foraging habitat and singing perches.

 Overall, the population of Olive-sided Flycatchers has declined by 67 percent since 1966, placing the species on the 2014 Watch List.
-Extensive deforestation – on tropical wintering grounds as well as northern breeding grounds, particularly of boreal forest – is a suspected cause.
+Extensive habitat loss–on tropical wintering grounds as well as northern breeding grounds, particularly of boreal forest–is a suspected cause.
 There are also concerns about insect prey availability and climate change.